 Skip the Lower Garden District for Bayou St. John

 If New Orleans were The Breakfast Club, the French Quarter would be Judd Nelson, and Bayou St. John would be Emilio Estevez.
 There’s an athletic, outdoorsy vibe and an actual bayou running though the latter district, which you can tour by kayak, paddling past sites like the Old Spanish Custom House, built in 1784.
-This micro-neighborhood within Mid-City also offers the three-mile Lafitte Greenway and City Park, which is twice the size of Central Park in New York.
-In the back of City Park’s Botanical Gardens is my favorite gem: the Train Garden.
+This micro-neighborhood within Mid-City also offers the three-mile Lafitte Greenway and City Park, which is twice the size of Central Park in New York City.
+In the back of City Park’s Botanical Garden is my favorite gem: the Train Garden.
 Along 1,300 feet of track, vintage trains chug past mini replicas of famous city buildings.

 Floor13’s motto is “Keep good furniture in service, not in the trash.”